rsaris/recipes/sourdough_bread.md

 1. Let this sit somewhere warm for about 5 hours (oven with the light on works).

 ## The autolyse (2pm, bake day - 1)
-1. Mix 250g bread flour, 140g all purpose flour, 75g rye flour together until they are incoporated.
+1. Mix 300g bread flour and 150g all purpose flour together until they are incoporated.
 1. Add 330g water at 90-95f.
 1. Mix well.

 ## The dough (2:30pm, bake day - 1)
-1. Sprinkle 9g salt over the autolyse and lay the levian on top.
+1. Sprinkle 10g salt over the autolyse and lay the levian on top.
 With a wet hand, dimple the levian into the autolyse.
 1. Pinch and mix the levian into the autolyse until it is incorporated (try not to over work the dough here).
 1. Let this sit in a warm place for 4 hours.
 Every 45 minutes or so, pull the dough out and stretch it out until it is just about to break and fold it over itself.
 Rotate and stretch and fold it two more times.
 1. After 4 hours it should roughly double in size.